Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kk0ULnBXeXE.md

 ### Transcript

-> some new machines in the next update i don't know um i have no idea honestly that's uh game director chan mark marchand probably has a better answer for that
+> some new machines in the next update i don't know, i have no idea honestly that's, game director chan mark marchand probably has a better answer for that